apache/lucy/core/Lucy/Docs/FileFormat.md

 To minimize the need for file descriptors at search-time, all per-segment binary data files are concatenated together in "cf.dat" at the close of each indexing session.
-Information about where each file begins and ends is stored in C<cfmeta.json>.
+Information about where each file begins and ends is stored in `cfmeta.json`.
 When the segment is opened for reading, a single file descriptor per "cf.dat" file can be shared among several readers.

-=head1 A Typical Search
+## A Typical Search

 Here's a simplified narrative, dramatizing how a search for "freedom" against a given segment plays out:

-=over

-=item 1

-The searcher asks the relevant Lexicon Index, "Do you know anything about 'freedom'?"
+1. The searcher asks the relevant Lexicon Index, "Do you know anything about 'freedom'?"
 Lexicon Index replies, "Can't say for sure, but if the main Lexicon file does, 'freedom' is probably somewhere around byte 21008".

-=item 2

-The main Lexicon tells the searcher "One moment, let me scan our records...
+2. The main Lexicon tells the searcher "One moment, let me scan our records...
    Yes, we have 2 documents which contain 'freedom'.
 You'll find them in seg_6/postings-4.dat starting at byte 66991."

-=item 3

-The Postings file says "Yep, we have 'freedom', all right!
+3. The Postings file says "Yep, we have 'freedom', all right!
 Document id 40 has 1 'freedom', and document 44 has 8.
 If you need to know more, like if any 'freedom' is part of the phrase 'freedom of speech', ask me about positions!

-=item 4

-If the searcher is only looking for 'freedom' in isolation, that's where it stops.
+4. If the searcher is only looking for 'freedom' in isolation, that's where it stops.
 It now knows enough to assign the documents scores against "freedom", with the 8-freedom document likely ranking higher than the single-freedom document.

-=back